CGurity/SDA/en/02-policies-and-directives.md

 				<header class="major"> <a href="/activities/0202-data-protection-policies.html" class="image-02 link-02">
 					<h3>Data protection policies</h3> </a>
 				</header> <a href="/activities/0202-data-protection-policies.html" class="image-02 link-02">
 				<p>One of the core aspects of any organization is the manipulation of data.
-The idea of developing a data protection policy is to establish a series of guidelines that help to treat each piece of information in the most appropriate way possible according to its sensitivity.</p> </a>
+The idea of developing a data protection policy is to establish a series of guidelines that help to treat each piece of information in the most appropriate way possible according to its sensitivity level.</p> </a>
 			</div>
 		</div>
 	</section>